astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 2. Authenticate to a Docker Registry
 3. Push your Image to that Docker Registry

-From there, a webhook triggers an update to your Airflow Deployment.
+From there, a webhook triggers an update to your Airflow Deployment using the CI/CD tool of your choice.
 At its core, the Astronomer CLI does the equivalent of the above upon every manual `astro deploy`.

 The rest of this guide describes how to create a Service Account and what your CI/CD script should look like based on the tool you're using.